 Unlike most other hair removal clinics, Laser Skin Care have many years experience in laser hair removal treatment.
 Laser Skin Care was the first clinic in Perth to perform laser hair removal, and ALL laser hair removal treatments are performed by our doctors or fully qualified laser therapists.

 We have great experience treating darker skin types - Asian, Indian, Middle Eastern and Mediterranean skin types.
 It is these that are more prone to treatment failures and complications.

 IPL Hair Removal

 Most clinics in Perth offer IPL hair removal.
-This is because in Western Australia only medical practitioners are legally able to use medical Class 4 lasers.
+This is because in Western Australia only medical practitioners, Registered Nurses or Qualified Therapists are legally able to use medical Class 4 lasers.

 IPL systems come in different "strengths".
 That means, they vary in how high the energies can be set to.
 Many of the IPLs in the non medical marketplace are not capable of reaching energies necessary to consistently penetrate to the deeper hair follicles.
 However, they are certainly capable of causing scars and burns in untrained hands.
 In addition, low powered IPL systems have a high failure rate, and a higher rate of paradoxical hair stimulation.